 The GIC wishes to extend special thanks to the many partners and colleagues without whom this guide would not be possible.
 While we cannot thank everyone who has supported the GIC - there have been many - we want to specifically acknowledge the GIC's past and present Board of Directors and the states of Virginia, Arkansas, North Carolina and New York who were the first recipients of this planning guide.
-The GIC also wishes to thank the Arkansas Forestry Commission for contributing photos for Chapters Five and Seven and also especially Joe Neal.
-Mr. Neal is a wildlife biologist and is retired from the USDA Forest Service where he specialized on the recovery of the red-cockaded woodpecker.
-His most recent book is In the Province of Birds.
+Those who contributed to the South Carolina edition are thanked in the Appendix.

 This guide and its accompanying training program were funded by the Blue Moon Fund and the U.S. Forest Service's Southern Region.
 These groups also funded several of the field tests.
-Other field tests were funded by the U.S.

-Environmental Protection Agency's Healthy Watersheds Initiative, the Chesapeake Bay Program, the Virginia Environmental Endowment, the Robins Foundation, the Oak Hill Fund, the Altria Group and others.
+Other field tests were funded by the U.S. Environmental Protection Agency's Healthy Watersheds Initiative, the Chesapeake Bay Program, the Virginia Environmental Endowment, the Robins Foundation, the Oak Hill Fund, the Altria Group and others.
 Each state chapter has been funded by its respective state.
 These partners, as well as community members of the regions, counties and towns in which we worked, have made this planning guide possible.